-This advanced, Level 2 Monarch System Motivational Interviewing (MI) workshop builds on the skills and concepts learned in the Level 1 workshop along with any challenges and/or learnings you have experienced in implementing level 1 skills.
+This 2 half-days advanced, Level 2 Monarch System Motivational Interviewing (MI) workshop builds on the skills and concepts learned in the Level 1 workshop along with any challenges and/or learnings you have experienced in implementing level 1 skills.
 Specifically, the Monarch System’s Level 2 offering is designed to help health practitioners work with patients who present themselves as stuck or overwhelmed and, apparently, are unable to change.
 Many clients are trapped in a view that they cannot change their behaviours, and this workshop focuses on helping clients to shift from this experience in service of fostering meaningful, health-related behaviour changes.
 The focus is on perspective interviewing skills and techniques using a variety of hands-on, applied exercises and applications.
 Delivery Format: Live-online course via zoom.
 The Zoom format offers an ideal and flexible format for doing practical exercises in small groups with full group discussions interspersed.
 Our intent and commitment is to create new learnings in a fun and productive workshop environment.
 The workshop is being hosted via Pelvic Health Solutions.
 Course content, learning objectives, and registration information are available at the PHS link.
 The event is open to all healthcare professionals; however, there is a prerequisite – all participants MUST have completed The Monarch System Level 1 (basic or intro) Motivational Interviewing course or equivalent.
 In addition, in order to tailor the workshop to professionals’ experiences, skills, and needs re using MI, we ask that you practice 3 of the primary MI tools/skills during your engagements with clients/patients.
 We would like you to practice/try out each of these skills as you see fit and as often as possible and record your experiences via an online link.
 The full assignment description including the assignment submission online link are provided under the “Details” tab of the PHS link here.
-Finally, we would ask that you submit your responses no later than 15 November 2022 in order for us to collate them and develop the final format, content, and exercises for the workshop.
-Note the start and end times for the session are 10:30 AM and 5:30 PM (Eastern Standard Time), respectively; this allows for reasonable access to the workshop across Canadian time zones.
+Finally, we would ask that you submit your responses no later than 1 November 2022 in order for us to collate them and develop the final format, content, and exercises for the workshop.
+Note the time for the session are from 5:00 – 8:00 PM (Eastern Standard Time), respectively; this allows for reasonable access to the workshop across Canadian time zones.